nicocti/stidantic/README.md

 - Add Generics validation for Identifier properties that must be of some type.
 - Better STIX Extension Support: Develop a robust and user-friendly mechanism for defining, parsing, and validating custom STIX extensions.
 - TAXII 2.1 Server: Build a TAXII 2.1 compliant server using FastAPI.
-- OCA Standard Extensions: Implement STIX extensions from the [Open Cybersecurity Alliance (OCA)](https://github.com/opencybersecurityalliance/stix-extensions) repository.
+- OCA Standard Extensions: Implement STIX extensions from the [Open Cybersecurity Alliance (OCA)](https://github.com/opencybersecurityalliance/stix-extensions) and [stix-common-objects](https://github.com/oasis-open/cti-stix-common-objects) repositories.
 - Performance Tuning: Profile and optimize parsing and serialization.

 ## Resources